sigasi/sigasi_insights/README.md

 This repository contains the source of the Sigasi documentation.
 You can find the rendered version at <https://insights.sigasi.com>

+## Building locally

+To work locally with this project, you'll have to follow the steps below:

+1. Fork, clone or download this project
+1. Make sure to initialize the git submodules: `git submodule update --init --recursive`
+1. Install Hugo
+1. Preview your project: `hugo server`
+1. Add content
+1. Generate the website: `hugo` (optional)

+## Hugo

 We are using markdown with [Hugo].

-## Hugo

 * Install: [Hugo]
 * Build `hugo`